 Depression and Anxiety

-It’s been a long 14 months for us since Coronavirus hit Mother Earth.
+It’s been a long two plus years for us since Coronavirus hit Mother Earth.
 It feels like a lost ship drifting at sea, going wherever the currents take it, with no sense of direction and not knowing where or when it will hit land.
 People are longing for that human connection with friends and loved ones that has been so absent for too long.
 Most of us are social beings that have found it very hard to fill this hole that has been dominating our lives.
 I call it somewhere between blah and depression, or you may have anxiety and depression.
 How about finding some joy for a change?

 There was a recent article in the New York Times written by Adam Grant, a psychologist, calling what people have been feeling during this outbreak “languishing.”
 It is an excellent article, easily found on Google.
 I strongly recommend reading it.